-The SFN 2023 indicates that current finance for NbS is very far from sufficient to reach climate and biodiversity targets under the Paris Agreement and the Kunming-Montreal Global Biodiversity Framework (GBF).
-In fact, annual financial flows to NbS need to nearly triple from current levels by 2030 to help limit climate change to below 1.5°C and halt biodiversity loss (SFN 2023).
+The State of Finance for Nature 2023 indicates that current finance for NbS is very far from sufficient to reach climate and biodiversity targets under the Paris Agreement and the GBF.
+In fact, annual financial flows to NbS need to nearly triple from current levels by 2030 to help limit climate change to below 1.5°C and halt biodiversity loss (UNEP, 2023).
 Investment needs for restoration are high this decade, with restoration absorbing USD 125 billion in 2025 with investment needs increasing by 40% to USD 177 billion per year by 2030.
-Investment needs in Sustainable Land Management (SLM), including agroforestry, improved grazing, and cover crops, increased from 27% (USD 63 billion) in 2025 to 45% (USD 241 billion) of NbS finance by 2050.
+Investment needs in Sustainable Land Management (SLM), including agroforestry, improved grazing and cover crops, will increase from 27% (USD 63 billion) in 2025 to 45% (USD 241 billion) of NbS finance by 2050.
 As many NbS based on SLM generate financial revenues, SLM provides an important opportunity for private investment and is thereby critical to scale NbS finance.